Fundamentals of Prosperity

 I picture this in my mind like a circle of people standing around that builder (he is the one with the money) and sticking their hands out for a portion of his borrowed money.

 Now, he must pay the grading company, the foundation and stem wall people, then the first part of the plumbing, electrical, and then the concrete people for pouring the slab, driveway, and the sidewalks.
-Then come the framers, the plumbers again, and electrical, HVAC, the sheet rockers, and on and on until the house is finished.
+Then come the framers, the plumbers again, and electrical, HVAC, sheet rockers, and on and on until the house is finished.
 It is a lengthy list of people – trades that have their hands in the builder’s pockets.
 AND he must produce a finished house that will sell in a short order of time.
 All the pressure is on him.
 He must pay the bank back for the money he borrowed.
-He is like a target for those that want his borrowed money.
+He is like a target for those who want his borrowed money.

 Proverbs 22:7 The rich ruleth over the poor, and the borrower is servant to the lender.